shecodes-students/kitchen-sessions/README.md

 And now: pad yourself on the shoulder for having mastered it!

 Homework:
-- map the key sequence `,data` to insert the date after the current line.
+- map the key sequence `,date` to insert the date after the current line.
 - use `:r` and `:w` to read and write ports of the buffer from/to files
 - make a file with names, filter them through `sort` and `uniq`.